fralomb/dotfiles/README.md

 One or more packages will __appear__ to be installed in a **target directory**, the root tree in which the symlinks will be created.

-It is possible to ignore some files or directories, by specifing them in the `.stowrc` as a Perl REGEX.
+It is possible to ignore some files or directories passing it as a parameter through the `--ignore` option.
+Also, inside a package directory it can be defined a `.target` file, containing a path to a target file that differs from the current folder structure.

 Usage:
 ```